fetchai/cosmpy/docs/staking.md

 # Staking

-A big part of cosmos networks is staking.
-Staking is the process where you can delegate your tokens to the network validators in order to secure the network.
-There are three main actions you can take when staking
+A big part of the cosmos networks is staking.
+Staking is the process where you delegate your tokens to the network's validators in order to secure the network.
+There are three main actions you can take when staking:

-* **Delegating** - This is the process where you send your tokens to a chosen validator.
-They are applied immediately and you start earnings rewards as soon as this completes.
-The more that you stake, the more rewards you earn.
+* **Delegating**: This is the process where you send your tokens to a chosen validator.
+They are applied immediately and you start earning rewards as soon as this transaction completes.
+The more tokens you stake, the more rewards you will earn.
-* **Redelegating** - This is the process where you transfer your staked tokens from one validator to another.
-This can be for many reasons like better returns, more trustworthiness etc.
+* **Redelegating**: This is the process where you transfer your staked tokens from one validator to another.
+This can be for many reasons, such as better returns, more trustworthiness, etc.
-* **Undelegating** - While your tokens are staked, you can not spend them or send them to other users.
+* **Undelegating**: While your tokens are staked, you cannot spend them or send them to other users.
 To regain access to them, you must undelegate them.
-When you initiate this process the funds will be removed from the validator they were delegated and must be left to cool down for a period of time (typically 21 days).
+When you initiate this process, the funds will be removed from the validator they were delegated to, and must be left to cool down for a period of time (for example 21 days).
 After this period, the funds are automatically released into the user's wallet.

 ## Actions

+`LedgerClient` provides useful utilities for interacting with the staking component of the network.

+!!! note
+    For simplicity, the staking methods do not have an option for specifying the `denom` field.
+This is because in almost all networks, there is only one staking denomination.
+Therefore, the denomination used is the one specified in the [`NetworkConfig`](connect-to-network.md) supplied to the `LedgerClient` object.

 ### Delegate

-In a similar way to [Sending Tokens](send-tokens.md), the `LedgerClient` object provides useful utilities for interacting with the staking components of the network.

-The following example illustrates a user send `20` tokens to be staked with the specified validator.

-!!! note
-    For simplicity you will notice that the staking methods do not have an option for the user to specify the value for the `denom` field.
-For almost all networks there is only one staking denomination therefore the denomination is taken from the [`NetworkConfig`](connect-to-network.md) that was specified when creating the `LedgerClient` object
+To stake `20` tokens with the specific validator using a [`Wallet`](wallets-and-keys.md):

 ```python
 validator_address = 'fetchvaloper1e4ykjwcwhwtasqxq50d4m7xz9hh7a86e9y8h87'